vtsuperdarn/davitpy/README.md

     sudo sh python_install_mac.sh
     sh set_paths_mac.sh

+If you are not running Ubuntu or MacOS, you can manually install the dependencies listed in the python_install_*.sh, and set the environment variables in set_paths_*.sh.
+Alternatively, you could write a script for your specific OS, and send it to us so that we can add it to the repository!

 Next, either restart the terminal, open a new one, or source your .bashrc, e.g.

     source ~/.bashrc